Annapari/Annapari.Github.io/privacypolicy.md

-<h1>Eat My Lunch Privacy Policy </h1>
+<h1>Eat My Lunch - Our Privacy Policy </h1>

-<p>This Privacy Policy describes how your personal information is collected, used, and shared when you visit or make a purchase from us. </p>
+<p>This Privacy Policy describes how your personal information is collected, used, and shared when you visit or make a purchase from our website. </p>